AnnieCat73/promotional-email/README.md

 - I coded the email follwing CSS2 specificaton, using tables, inline CSS and div/media queries for email clients that support them
 - Made it look as good as possible for dark mode
 - I used Desktop-first approach as that's the best practice for email development
-- I tested my email using Cloudflare
+- I tested my email using Email on Acid
 - I uploaded the email to the web via Cloudflare

 ### Built with